 Right to Care

-Right to Care refers to a specific aspect of EU Regulation 261/2004, which sets out regulations on assistance and compensation to passengers in cases of flight cancellations, long delays, or denied boarding.
+Right to Care relates to a specific aspect of European Union Regulation 261/2004, which sets out standard rules on compensation and assistance for travelers in cases of long delays, denied boarding, or flight cancellations.

-The “Right to Care” under EU 261/2004 obliges airlines to provide certain services and assistance to passengers facing significant delays or cancellations.
+The “Right to Care” under EU261 requires airlines to provide certain assistance and services to passengers experiencing significant delays or cancellations.
 These include:

-- Food and beverages appropriate for the waiting time
+- Food and beverages appropriate to the waiting time

 - Hotel accommodation if an overnight stay becomes necessary